FY 2015

 Organizer University Consortium Kyoto

-Target University staff (non-university staff (faculty members, etc.)), please contact us in advance.) )
+If you are a university employee (non-university staff (faculty member, etc.), please contact us in advance. )

 Non-member universities 2,000 yen each time

-each time * Applications will be made on a first-come, first-served basis, and acceptance will end when the capacity is reached even before the application deadline.
+* Applications will be accepted on a first-come, first-served basis, and will be closed when the capacity is reached even before the application deadline.

-* If the number of applicants falls far below the capacity, the course may not be opened.
+* If the number of applicants is much less than the capacity, the course may not be held.

 Session 1: Trends in Higher Education Policy ~University Reform to Adapt to Population Decline and Globalization~

-Topic Provision Tsubasa Endo (Assistant Director, University Promotion Division, Higher Education Bureau, Ministry of Education, Culture, Sports, Science and Technology)
+Topic provided by Mr. Tsubasa Endo (Assistant Director, University Promotion Division, Higher Education Bureau, Ministry of Education, Culture, Sports, Science and Technology)

-Overview "How can we overcome the great waves of population decline and globalization?"
+Overview : “How to overcome the great wave of population decline and globalization?”
 This is a major challenge imposed on Japan society as a whole.
-At the same time, various discussions are being held at the Ministry of Education, Culture, Sports, Science and Technology, which is responsible for policymaking.
-In addition, it goes without saying that there are very high expectations for universities from various circles.
-I would like to discuss together with you how the higher education policy that is currently being promoted was created in such a broad context, what the intentions are behind it, and what the university should be like in the future.
+At the same time, the Ministry of Education, Culture, Sports, Science and Technology, which is responsible for policymaking, is also engaged in various discussions.
+In addition, it is needless to mention that there are very high expectations for universities from various fields.
+I would like to work with you to think about how the higher education policy that is currently being promoted was formulated in this broad context, what the intention behind it is, and what the future of universities should be.

 Session 2: Basics of Mentoring and Facilitation and Experiential Training

-Session 3: Considering the Characteristics of University Organizations: Experience and Career Design of University Staff in "Career Change Groups"
+Session 3: Considering the Characteristics of University Organizations: Experiences and Career Design of University Staff in the “Career Change Group”

-Topic Provision Shozo Fukuoka (Director, Career Design Center, Kyoto Seika University)
+Topic provided by Mr. Shozo Fukuoka (Director, Career Design Center, Kyoto Seika University)

 Application

-Please download the application form and apply by e-mail attachment to SD[at]consortium.or.jp.
+Please download the application form and send it to SD consortium.or.jp as an e-mail attachment.
 We will reply to you after receiving your application.
-If you do not receive the email after a few days, please contact the University Consortium Kyoto SD Office.
+If you do not receive the e-mail after a few days, please contact the University Consortium Kyoto SD Secretariat.

 • 2015 1st SD Workshop Application Form Closed